amoe/acceleratedcpp/exercise-notes.md

 The 'clone()' template must be declared in the source file before it's first references, otherwise GCC is going to try to link to the clone(2) syscall which is obviously not what we want!

+## 14-5

+Demo programs are the same from ex 12-11.